Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 Let’s take a closer look at each of these four qualities, one by one.

-But first, we need to quickly address a vital principle from the Eastern traditions.
+But first, we need to address a vital principle from the Eastern traditions.

 These traditions understood that you can’t bring about positive changes through force of will.